tappress/claude-code-warmup/README.md

 ## How the Auth Works

 Claude Code uses standard OAuth 2.0.
 Your refresh token (stored in `~/.claude/.credentials.json`) is exchanged for a short-lived access token each time the cron runs.
-No credentials are stored permanently by this service.

-The access token is used with the Anthropic API:
-- Header: `anthropic-beta: claude-code-20250219,oauth-2025-04-20`
-- Model: `claude-haiku-4-5-20251001` (cheapest, ~zero cost)

----

-## Article

-This project was built to accompany the article **"Dealing with Claude Code's time-based limits"** — explaining how to work smarter within Claude Max subscription limits.

 ---